AurelienGalicher/k8s-training/README.md

 ```shell
 kubectl create -f google-storage/
 ```
-we then a kafka cluster (and a zookeeper cluster)
+we then create a kafka cluster (and a zookeeper cluster)
 ```shell
 kubectl create -f zookeeper/
 kubectl create -f kafka/